AnusreeSreekumar/MERN_Stack_developer-Assignment/README.md

 <h1 align="left" id="title">Patient Record-Keeping 🩺</h1>

-<p id="description">The Patient Record-Keeping App is a secure and efficient solution for managing patient records and medical histories.
+<p id="description">The Oncolab App is a secure and efficient solution for managing patient lab records.
 It provides healthcare professionals with an easy-to-use platform to store, retrieve, and update patient information seamlessly.</p>